 Despite legislative efforts in some states and municipalities, kratom remains legal in the majority of the US.
-Scott Gottlieb, the FDA Commissioner who aggressively campaigned against kratom use between 2017 and 2019 and laid the groundwork for news of a tentative kratom ban, announced his resignation from the FDA on March 5, 2019.
-Although the FDA will likely continue to take action against the illicit sale and marketing of kratom powder products, it’s unclear how the new acting FDA Commissioner, Ned Sharpless, will handle future kratom-related legislation.
+Scott Gottlieb, the FDA Commissioner who aggressively campaigned against kratom use between 2017 and 2019 and laid the groundwork for news of a tentative kratom ban, announced his resignation from the FDA on March 5th, 2019.
+Although the FDA will likely continue to take action against the illicit sale and marketing of kratom powder products and offer kratom ban updates, it’s unclear how the acting FDA Commissioner, Janet Woodcock, will handle future kratom-related legislation.

-In the US, much of the effort to prevent kratom’s illegalization has been spearheaded by the American Kratom Association (AKA), a non-profit organization established in 2014.
+In the US, much of the effort to prevent kratom’s illegalization and an FDA kratom ban in 2021 was spearheaded by the American Kratom Association (AKA), a non-profit organization established in 2014.
 The AKA has dedicated its resources towards protecting lawful kratom use across the United States by challenging misinformation, legislation, and regulation.
 Through various rallies and petitions, the AKA has contested news of kratom bans in Georgia, Ohio, and elsewhere.
 Undoubtedly, the organization’s efforts have helped secure a more optimistic answer to the question of whether or not kratom will be banned.

-Outside of legislative efforts, recent developments in kratom research are also inspiring hope in the hearts of many Americans.
+Outside of legislative efforts, recent developments in kratom research are also inspiring hope in the hearts of many Americans in regards to kratom ban updates.
 The FDA has routinely pointed towards the lack of scientific research supporting kratom as a primary driver of their concerns.
 However, on behalf of Scott Gottlieb, the FDA did state that factually-founded research could help inform their efforts.
 “The FDA stands ready to evaluate evidence that could demonstrate a medicinal purpose for kratom,” wrote Gottlieb in the agency’s February 6th, 2018 statement.

-Fortunately, efforts are underway to supply the FDA with science that could nullify the need for wondering will kratom be banned.
+Fortunately, efforts against kratom ban news are underway to supply the FDA with science that could nullify the need for wondering if kratom will be banned.
 In late 2018, The National Institute on Drug Abuse (NIDA) awarded researchers at the University of Florida College of Pharmacy with a $3.5 million grant to fund their kratom studies over the following two years.
-The research team, which includes Lance McMahon, Ph.D., Chris McCurdy, Ph.D., and Bonnie Avery, Ph.D., is set to examine 40 of the naturally-occurring alkaloids found in kratom leaves, including mitragynine and 7-HMG.
+The research team, which included Lance McMahon, Ph.D., Chris McCurdy, Ph.D., and Bonnie Avery, Ph.D., is set to examine 40 of the naturally-occurring alkaloids found in kratom leaves, including mitragynine and 7-HMG.

 Choose Quality Kratom at Kratora